NUM-Forschungsdatenplattform/fhir-bridge/README.md

 database to execute the Integration Tests and no additional configuration is required.*

 #### Start local dev environment
-You can start a local development environment with the dependencies you need to run the app using the `docker-compose.yml` file on the root of the project.
+You can start a local development environment with the dependencies you need to run the app using the `docker-compose.yml` file on the `dev` directory:
 ```
-$ docker-compose up -d
+$ docker-compose -f dev/docker-compose.yml up -d
 ```

+In order to be sure EHRbase is running correctly, you can follow the container's logs.
+After the app finishes initializing, you should be able to access http://localhost:8080/ehrbase/swagger-ui/index.html to view the Swagger UI.

 #### Configure the application
 Before running the application, you need, at least, to configure the database and EHRbase instance.